Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 The top of the unit gets relatively hot.

 The Breville BOV800XL Smart Oven is also known as the Breville Smart Oven.
 This model is a cross between the compact version and the Breville Smart Oven Pro.

-It carries the name of the series and does it justice too with its versatility, ease of use, and efficient cooking.
-If you’re looking for something affordable to replace a conventional oven, this model might be the one for you.
+It carries the name of the series and does it justice, too, with its versatility, ease of use, and efficient cooking.
+If you’re looking for something affordable to replace a conventional oven, this model might be for you.

 Features of Breville BOV800XL

 Preset Cooking Functions

 The Breville BOV800XL has nine cooking presets, but it covers all your toasting, baking, and roasting needs.
 Included are two presets for reheating and keeping food warm after cooking.